Shafiqah12/IndividuAssignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+My Name : NURUL AKMAL SHAFIQAH BINTI MOHD ZAIDI
+My Student ID : 2023647684
+My Group : T5CDCS2703B1
+Lecture Name : Sir Atif
+Project Background : FriendlyChat in Firebase And Angular Discussion : I got many problem and I had learned so many thing in this class.
+I got picture loading problem, angular version problem.
+I also got to learn how to solve the problem of picture profile, solve the problem of angular version and so many thing that I had learned.